alpaca-core/alpaca-core-sdk/common/README.md

-Common libraries which are used by multiple comonents
+Common libraries which are used by multiple components